-Western is the only public institution in the Quad Cities to offer Engineering.
-The School is housed in the new, ultramodern Riverfront Campus.
-Like the campus, equipment, tooling, and computer resources are the latest and best available.
+Western is the only public institution in the Quad Cities to offer an Engineering program.
+The WIU School of Engineering is housed at the new, ultramodern Riverfront Campus.
+Like the campus, equipment, tooling and computer resources are the latest and best available.

 Academic Club for Engineering (ACE)